Non-inner amenability of the Higman-Thompson groups: Proof of non-inner amenability

 \textbf{Finite order, in $V_n\setminus T_n$:} It remains to prove the result when $\alpha$ has finite order.
 In this case $\mathfrak{Z}_\alpha=\emptyset$, so the above approach does not work.
 First suppose $\alpha\in V_n\setminus T_n$.
 View $V_n$ as acting by left-continuous self-bijections of the circle (analogously to the corresponding situation in the proof of \cite[Theorem~4.4]{haagerup17} for $V_2=V$), so $\alpha$ has a positive finite number of points of discontinuity, which are all $n$-ary points.
 Since any element of $T_n$ is continuous, every element of $C_H(\alpha)$ must stabilize the set of points of discontinuity of $\alpha$, so any two elements of $C_H(\alpha)$ have non-trivial powers fixing some $n$-ary point.
 Since the stabilizer in $T_n$ of any $n$-ary point is isomorphic to $F_n$, which contains no non-abelian free subgroups, this shows that any two elements of $C_H(\alpha)$ have non-trivial powers that commute.
 Since $H$ is free, this implies $C_H(\alpha)$ is cyclic, as desired.

 \textbf{Finite order, in $T_n$:} Finally, assume the finite order element $\alpha\ne 1$ lies in $T_n$.
-We will now finally specialize $H$ to no longer be an arbitrary non-abelian free subgroup but one satisfying the conditions in Corollary~\ref{cor:one_fixed}.
+We will now finally specialize $H$ to no longer be an arbitrary non-abelian free subgroup but one satisfying the conditions in Proposition~\ref{prop:one_fixed}.
 In particular, as a group of self-homeomorphisms of $S^1$, every non-trivial element of $H$ has exactly one attracting fixed point.
 Since any element commuting with such an element must fix its unique attracting fixed point, this shows that if $C_H(\alpha)$ is non-trivial, $\alpha$ must fix a point of $S^1$.
-But the only finite order element of $T_n$ that fixes a point in $S^1$ is the identity, so we conclude that $C_H(\alpha)=\{1\}$.
+But the only finite order element of $T_n$ (or indeed of any group of orientation-preserving homeomorphisms of the circle) that fixes a point in $S^1$ is the identity, so we conclude that $C_H(\alpha)=\{1\}$.

 We have shown that in all cases, $C_H(\alpha)$ is amenable, and so we are done. \end{proof}

 It would be interesting to extend our main result to R\"over--Nekrashevych groups.
 The \emph{R\"over--Nekrashevych group} $V_n(G)$ of a self-similar group $G$ of automorphisms of the infinite rooted $n$-ary tree is a group obtained by combining $V_n$ with $G$ in a certain way.
 See \cite{roever99,nekrashevych04,skipper21} for more details.
 We suspect that the above approach should reveal that all the $V_n(G)$ are non-inner amenable, but first one would need to understand centralizers in $V_n(G)$, and this seems quite difficult.
 Thus, we leave this as a conjecture: